DanKinoti/AkanCalculator/README.md

 ***
 ##  PROCEDURES
 In order to use the web page.
-You'll receive a prompt to enter numbers that will be processed to the desired output.
+You'll have to enter data into the form like your birthday and gender,then click on submit it will then bring an alert that will contain the day you were born and your respective Akan name
 ***
 ## CONTACTS
 You can contact me through the following email dankkinoti@gmail.com